 You don’t have to belong to any specific industry, company or organization to join Lake Michigan Credit Union.
 Becoming a member allows you to access all of their products and services and requires only a minimum donation of $5 to the ALS (Amyotrophic Lateral Sclerosis) Foundation if you live outside Michigan or Florida.

-Lake Michigan Credit Union offers traditional and Roth IRA plans, with no minimum deposit and no maintenance fees.
-The APY is 0.80%.
+Lake Michigan Credit Union offers traditional and Roth IRA plans, with no maintenance fees.
+The APY is 0.50%.

 What’s the benefit of an IRA savings account?